NikoChristie/NikoChristie.github.io/README.md

 git push origin gh-pages          # Publishes the website live
 ```

-Here is a brief explaination of what each command does
+Here is a brief explanation of what each command does

 1. **Builds your website**
    Think of this like hitting "Print" it takes all your raw content and converts it into a polished website ready to be seen by visitors.